Lisa Guerrero

-Lisa Coles Guerrero (born April 9, 1964) is an American journalist, actress, former sportscaster, artist, and model.
+Lisa Marie Guerrero (born Lisa Marie Coles; April 9, 1964) is an American journalist, actress, former sportscaster, artist, and model.
 From 2006 to 2025, Guerrero was an investigative correspondent for the nationally syndicated newsmagazine Inside Edition.

 Early years

-Guerrero was born in Chicago, Illinois, to Walter Coles, an American of English descent, and Lucy Guerrero, who was from Chile.
+Guerrero was born Lisa Coles on April 9, 1964, in Chicago, Illinois, to Walter Coles, an American of English descent, and Lucy Guerrero-Coles, who was from Chile.
 Guerrero spent her childhood living in San Diego, California, and Huntington Beach, California.
 In 1972, when Guerrero was eight, her mother died of lymphoma cancer.
 Lisa is a graduate of Edison High School in Huntington Beach, California which is located in Orange County.

 Career

 Early career and acting roles

 Guerrero began her show business career in the 1980s as a cheerleader for the Los Angeles Rams, after which she became entertainment director for the Atlanta Falcons and New England Patriots.
 In the 1990s, she starred in Aaron Spelling's Sunset Beach as the female jewel thief Francesca Vargas.
 She also guest-starred on Frasier (as Joanne, the woman Frasier meets in the airport and follows onto a plane in the Season 4 finale "Odd Man Out" and Season 5 premiere "Frasier's Imaginary Friend"), Cybill, George Lopez and In the Heat of the Night.

 In 1992, Guerrero, billed under her given name Lisa Coles, made a brief appearance in the superhero film Batman Returns.
 Guerrero's character, credited as "Volunteer Bimbo", tells the film's villain, Penguin (Danny DeVito), that he is the coolest role model a young person could have.
 The Penguin retorted by saying that she's the hottest young person a role model could have.

 In 1997, she became a sports anchor on Los Angeles' KCBS-TV, and later on KTTV.